FNUSagarika/FNUSagarika/README.md

 ## Hi there 👋 I'm Sagarika

-🎓 I'm a Master's student in Information Systems at Georgia State University, focusing on **Digital Innovation** — where business meets technology.
+🎓 I'm a Master’s graduate in Information Systems from Georgia State University's Robinson College of Business.
 I bring a unique blend of product thinking, data analytics, and research experience to build scalable, user-focused solutions.

 My passion lies in solving real-world problems using data, AI, and product strategy.
 Whether it’s building dashboards that inform product decisions, designing voice-first interfaces, or creating NLP-powered tools to fight misinformation — I enjoy working across the stack from insight to implementation.